dheera18/Project_sbibank/README.md

 # Project_sbibank
-This is Demo Repo for learning git.
+This is demo repo for learning git.